rage/programming-23/data/part-2/1-programming_terminology.md

 ## Statement

 A _statement_ is a part of the program which executes something.
-It usually refers to a single command.
+It often, but not always, refers to a single command.

 For example, `print("Hi!")` is a statement which prints out a line of text.
 Likewise, `number = 2` is a statement which assigns a value to a variable.